30 Surprising Things You Should Never Put in the Garbage

 Similarly, if your thermometer is filled with mercury, you can't just toss it in the trash.
 The EPA warns that you should either "wait for a hazardous waste collection day" or bring it "to a household hazardous collection center in a cardboard box," depending on what services your city offers.

 How to properly dispose of paint depends on what the paint is made out of.
 Latex-based paint needs to be disposed of at special waste drop-off sites, which you can locate by using Earth911.
 As for oil-based paints, small amounts—emphasis on small—can be thrown away along with your household trash so long as they are mixed with an absorbent material that will soak them up.
-If you're dealing with a large quantity of oil-based paint, then you'll need to contact a private contractor to pick your stash up and get rid of it properly.
+If you're dealing with a large quantity of oil-based paint, then you'll need to contact a private contractor to pick up your stash and get rid of it properly.
+And for more ways to do the right thing, ditch these 21 Habits That Are Bad for the Environment.

 Because lighter fluid is a fuel, it's considered hazardous waste.
 As such, any unwanted kerosene must be disposed of at a household hazardous waste facility where it won't harm other humans or the environment.